BrajeshMuwel17/NSS-website/README.md

    - Communities Page lists user's groups.
    - Avatar and chats for profile image and direct messaging.
    - Side navigation bar for seamless website navigation. -->
+   - The home page features a large, vibrant banner with the message "BRINGING THE CHANGE TOGETHER."
+It showcases NSS volunteers engaged in activities, emphasizing the community and teamwork.
+   - The top navigation bar includes links to different sections: Objectives, Activities, Our Team, About, and Contact.
+This helps users easily navigate through the website.

 3. **Log-In for NSS volunteers only:**
    - Clicking the Log-In button on the Home page redirects volunteers to the Log-In page.
    - After Logging, volunteers are redirected to the welcome page.

 4. **Welcome Page:**
+  -  This page appears after logging in,options available include 'Add Members', 'Create a Post', and 'Logout'
 5. **Add Post Page:**
+  - Allows NSS heads and volunteers to create new posts.
+This can include announcements, event information, or general updates.
 6. **Add Member Page:**
+  - Includes forms for entering member details such as name, role, contact information and other info.

 # Authors
 -[@Brajesh Muwel](https://github.com/BrajeshMuwel17)